open-devops/DevOps-Survival-Bible/README.md

 # DevOps Survival Bible
-One technical hand book for surviving in the DevOps world.
+Comprehensive technical hand book for surviving in the DevOps world.